dastal/Data_Science_for_Software_Engineering/Project/README.md

 | N/A | 1000 | 200 | 1509 |
 | Total | 13045 | 1406 | 54726 |

+(* Date: 2021-01-27)

+### Preparing the Data
 The data was prepared as follows:
+- The severity "enhacement" and N/A were both ignored due to insufficient data.
 - Deleting of rows where the data was saved in more than one block (not suitable for input) and replacing them with further lines which were compliant.
-- Quotation marks were deleted
-- Bug Ids were deleted (because they are useless)
+- **To-Do:** Bug Ids were deleted (because they are useless)
+- .csv files were utf-8 encoded.

+**Following an example how the data was fitted:**

+`1220011,"Permaorange on beta after merge of Gecko 43: browser_cmd_commands.js | html output for console close - Got Error: Invalid Command: ''., expected","blocker"`

+Since there are more than two commas in one line we needed to make sure that there are under any circimstances exactly two commas in each row.
+Therefore we used the following method:
+- We replaced `[Number],"` by a string which will surely not occur in the data, i.e. `^^^^`
+- Same procedure for `","`
+- We replaced all `,` by a whitespace.
+- We replaced all `^^^^` by `,`
+- We removed the last `"` at the end of each line.

-## Lists
+### Lists

 | Name | Purpose |
 | --- | --- |